 Introduction.
 PART ONE – TODAY’S UNIVERSITIES: CONTENT AND CHALLENGES.
 1. The Colonial Roots and Neoliberal Takeover of Higher Education.
 2.The Case for Transgressive Alternatives.
 3.Reimagining the University PART TWO – VALUES AND PRACTICES 4.
 Decolonising Higher Education.
 5. De-centralisation, Equity and Democratisation.6.
 Free Universities: Free Learning, Slow Learning and Decolonial Learning on the University's Threshold 7.
 New Horizons: Regenerative and Relational Universities.
 8. Conclusion.
 Postscript

-Kristen Lyons lives on Jagera Country in Brisbane, where she is long-term NTEU member, and Professor of Environment and Development Sociology at the University of Queensland in Brisbane, Australia.
+Kristen Lyons lives on Yuggera Country, where she is a proud long-term NTEU member, and professor of environment and development sociology at the University of Queensland in Brisbane, Australia.
 Her research sits at the intersection of environmental justice, development and human rights, as well as the future of higher education.
 Over at least twenty years she has engaged in research in Uganda, Solomon Islands and Australia, and via partnerships with environmental and human rights organisations, Indigenous peoples and Traditional Owner groups, that is grounded in her commitment to social, ecological and economic justice.
-She is a senior research fellow with the Californian think tank The Oakland Institute, and sits on the editorial board of Australian Universities Review.
+She is a senior research fellow with the Californian think tank the Oakland Institute, and sits on the editorial board of Australian Universities Review.

 Fern Thompsett was raised on Gubbi Gubbi Country, also known as the Sunshine Coast, in Queensland, Australia.
 She is currently working on her PhD in cultural anthropology at Columbia University in New York City.
 Her research explores how people are living according to ‘anti-civilisation’ theories: essentially a body of environmental, anti-capitalist and anti-colonial critiques of mass agriculture.
 Previously, she lived, worked and studied for a decade in Meanjin, or Brisbane, where she co-founded the Brisbane Free University, cohosted a community radio show on 4ZZZ fm, and played in several bands.

 "Universities were always beach-heads of colonial practice.
 The Indigenous activist, artist and intellectual Klee Benally calls for academics to betray their institutions in the name of liberation.
 This book makes an iron-clad case why that's true.
 Everyone connected to a university needs to read it, learn treachery, and join the mutiny."